PitchBright/minecraft-comes-alive/README.md

+**The 1.8.9 branch of MCA is no longer supported.
+Consider updating to receive the latest features and fixes.**

 Minecraft Comes Alive
 =====================
 Minecraft Comes Alive (MCA) is a Minecraft mod that replaces Minecraft's Testificates with humans.
 It works in single player, LAN, and SMP.